 The New Jersey Medicaid Academy (NJMA) is a professional development and leadership program for managers across New Jersey government agencies that administer Medicaid.
-This unique training opportunity, made possible by The Nicholson Foundation, was established to support New Jersey’s Medicaid leaders in strengthening their administration of the NJ FamilyCare program.
+This unique training opportunity was established to support New Jersey’s Medicaid leaders in strengthening their administration of the NJ FamilyCare program.
 NJMA is developed and led by expert faculty from the Center for Health Care Strategies (CHCS).

 This cross-agency training program supports the goals of the New Jersey Department of Human Services’ Division of Medical Assistance and Health Services (DMAHS) for improving innovations and efficiencies in the state’s Medicaid program.
 NJMA provides participants with an opportunity to: